Particl-Community/academy/guides/guide_mp_general_enable_staking.rst

 			partyman/partyman restart

 	#.
-Create a new Particl wallet on your staking :term:`node`.
+Create a new Particl wallet on your staking :term:`node <Node>`.

 		.. code-block:: bash

 			partyman/partyman stakingnode init

 	#.
 Create a new staking public key.
-It will let you connect your PART coins to the staking :term:`node`.
+It will let you connect your PART coins to the staking :term:`node <Node>`.

 		.. code-block:: bash